Fronsipswu/qc-combo-dumper/README.md

 LTE UE CA Combos Raw: 2964034200...
 ```

 The output can be parsed with [uecapabilityparser](https://github.com/HandyMenny/uecapabilityparser).
-The community-hosted web versions are also available:
+Community-hosted web versions are also available:
 - https://uecapability.smartphonecombo.it/parser/
 - https://uecaps.hennes.xyz/parser/